 If you have a website, it is important to carry out regular website health checks.
-Often website copy can become outdated.
-Also, search engines such as Google update their algorithms frequently so the importance of different SEO factors may vary.
+Often website content can become outdated.
+Also, search engines such as Google update their algorithms frequently so the importance of different ‘SEO’ factors may vary.

 - Is your website organised into 5-8 main pages?

 - Does your website load quickly?
-Google favours fast loading websites in its search result.
+Google favours fast loading websites in its search results.

 - Have you checked for spelling mistakes?